MP govt announces interest waiver on select farm loans | Headlines

 The state government will deposit in banks the interest component on the unpaid loans of such farmers (who didn't repay loan due to Congress promise), he said.

-Reacting to the CM's statement, MP Congress Committee (MPCC) Media Department chairman KK Mishra said the BJP government had accepted in the Assembly that the previous Congress government had waived loans of 25 lakh farmers worth Rs 110 crore under the first instalment.
+Reacting to the CM's statement, MP Congress Committee's media department chairman K K Mishra said the BJP government had accepted in the Assembly that the previous Congress government waived loans of 25 lakh farmers worth Rs 110 crore under the first instalment.

 He said if Chouhan really wants to help farmers, he should waive the loan and not the interest.